 Sales Territories are only available in the Enterprise edition.

-Currently, the sales territory management is available for leads, opportunities and all types of customers.
+The sales territory management is available for leads, opportunities, and customers.

 Sales Territories are disabled by default.
-Prior to starting work with territory management, ensure that it is enabled in your Oro application instance.
+Before starting work with territory management, ensure that it is enabled in your Oro application instance.
 For configuration instructions, see the relevant guide.

 To create a new territory: